R2Northstar/ModdingDocs/docs/source/reference/northstar/usefulfuncs.rst

 .. note::

+    A few build in functions you can give as arguments to sort an array.

     .. dropdown:: Array Sort Functions
-        :open:

-        A few build in functions you can give as arguments to sort a function.

         .. cpp:function:: int function SortLowest( var a, var b )